Embird Embroidery Software

 Step-by-Step Guide

-This tutorial demonstrates the use of trace tool to produce embroidery design from a raster image .
+This tutorial demonstrates the use of the Trace Tool to produce an embroidery design from a raster image.

-To achieve a good quality result design, input image must be sufficiently clean.
+To achieve a good quality design, the input image must be sufficiently clean.
 The image can be in any file format supported by Studio.
-The most important factor is that edges of color areas are smooth, i.e. not jagged, which may be a side-effect of enlarging the raster image.
+The most important factor is that the edges of color areas are smooth, meaning not jagged, which can be a side effect of enlarging a raster image.

 1. Import Raster Image

-Use main menu > Image > Import command to import raster image to Studio.
-Do not scale image to fit into the hoop, because if image is enlarged, it becomes more pixelated and the auto-tracing will not work well.
-It is recommended to resize the finished vector design, instead.
-In contrast to rasters, resizing of vectors does not affect the quality.
+Use the main menu > Image > Import command to import a raster image into Studio.
+Do not scale the image to fit into the hoop, because if the image is enlarged, it becomes more pixelated, and the auto-tracing will not work well.
+It is recommended to resize the finished vector design instead.
+In contrast to rasters, resizing vectors does not affect the quality.

 Trace Tool Guide - import raster image